AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 - Ctrl+Shift+F5: If you've changed the code with the emulator running, you can use this key combo to restart it with the new code changes.
 - Ctrl+B: Closes the side pane for more room
 - Alt+Shift+A: Comment/uncomment all selected code
+- Ctrl+S: Save the file.
+This should become a habit.

 ## Using Git